Stashing Pre-Built Nodes for Sharing

 % make status

-The upstream nodes are not built yet, but the pre-built synthesis step is forced up-to-date (until cleaned).
+The upstream nodes are not built yet, but the pre-built synthesis node is forced up-to-date (until cleaned).
 This means we can continue the flow from this point and never worry about managing the pre-built copy or its predecessors.

 Also note that you can drop something from the stash like this: